codermrrob/CoffeeShop.Agency/README.md

 ## The Database

+This code assumes an MS SQL Server but you could easily implement any database in the `SQL Ad-hoc Query Tool`.
+This mini-project was done experimentally, as such an ad-hoc tool is useful enough but for a real agency I would likely prefer more specific tools for specific queries where that was applicable at least.
+This will increase consistency & reliability while reducing hallucinations.
 You will need to add a file `config.json` in the same directory which should contain your MS SQL db connection string like:

 ```